ptabriz/FOSS4G_workshop/README.md

 ___________________
 ### Node Editor (material)
-In addition to creating materials as just described using all the settings on all the materials panels, in Blender you can create more sophisticated materials by routing basic materials through a set of nodes.
-Each node performs some operation on the material, changing how it will appear when applied to the mesh, and passes it on to the next node.
+For creating more sophisticated materials you can use __Node editor__ .
+Node editor is a visual interface for viewing and creating an interconnected network of nodes.
+In this network, each individual node performs some operation on the material, changing how it will appear when applied to the mesh, and passes it on to the next node.
 In this way, very complex material appearances can be achieved.

 __`Example 5.`__ Setup a Mix Shader using node editor.
 In this example we mix a glossy shader with a diffuse shader to make a composite material.